Claim your freebie!

 The question of how to make better financial decisions comes up again and again in my work.
 Clients often come to me, afraid that they will never know how to make better financial decisions.
-It is common for them to feel that they have got into a pattern that has served them for many years, and therefore it will be impossible to break.
+It is common for them to feel that they are so set in their ways that it will be impossible to change.

-Which brings me to the first piece advice when learning how to make better financial decisions.
+Let's look at the steps you can take when learning how to make better financial decisions.

 1 Believe in yourself!